 Psoriasis can also be treated using corticosteroid creams or ointments.
 Light therapy and systemic oral or injectable treatments are also commonly used and highly effective.
 A barrier lotion can protect skin from further damage.

 Skin rashes can be caused by atopic dermatitis, psoriasis or other conditions.
 Any rash should be checked out by a dermatologist to make sure it’s not caused by something serious.
-Your dermatologist can also help you find the right treatment protocol for your skin needs.
+Contact Us so your dermatologist can also help you find the right treatment protocol for your skin needs.